rafaelsampaio/cicd-demo/README-azure.md

 3. Create the Azure Kubernetes Service.

-    **If you are the one responsible to setting up the ASK, continue into step #3.
+    **If you are the one responsible to setting up the ASK, continue in step #3.
 If not, SKIP the procedure below and go to step #4.**

     Use the following commands to create a Resource Group and an AKS cluster: